Conflict in Sudan

 Before the conflict broke out, Sudan generously hosted one of the largest refugee populations in Africa, providing refuge to just over one million people who had fled conflict in countries such as South Sudan, Eritrea, Ethiopia and Syria.

-Due to the ongoing conflict, hundreds of thousands of refugees currently living in Sudan could have returned to their home countries, such as South Sudan, the Central African Republic and Ethiopia.
+Due to the ongoing conflict, hundreds of thousands of refugees currently living in Sudan have returned to their home countries, such as South Sudan, the Central African Republic and Ethiopia.

 How is UNHCR supporting South Sudanese refugees returning to South Sudan?

 Sudan previously hosted over 800,000 South Sudanese refugees, a quarter of whom were in the capital, Khartoum and were affected by the conflict.
-As a result of the fighting, 799,000 people have now crossed into South Sudan – with the majority of whom are South Sudanese returnees.
+As a result of the fighting, 799,000 people have now crossed into South Sudan – the majority of whom are South Sudanese returnees.
 UNHCR teams and partners are at border crossing points to monitor new arrivals and provide assistance, including essential protection services and emergency relief items.

 Many South Sudanese refugees face returning to areas that remain fragile as a result of conflict, climate change or food insecurity – or a combination of all three.